Switzerland's military peace support activities

 Switzerland's involvement in military peace support operations began in 1953, when the Federal Council dispatched 146 armed members of the Swiss Armed Forces to the Korean Peninsula.
 Five Swiss officers are still deployed at the headquarters of the Neutral Nations Supervisory Commission (NNSC) in Panmunjom, a village located on the military demarcation line between the two Koreas.
 The NNSC's mandate is based on the ceasefire agreement signed by North and South Korea.
 The largest deployment of Swiss military personnel to date, however, is in south-eastern Europe.

-In the almost two decades since the end of the Kosovo war in 1999, the Swiss Armed Forces' SWISSCOY contingent has been engaged in the peacekeeping mission of the UN-mandated Kosovo Force (KFOR) in Kosovo, which declared its independence in 2008.
-Up to 190 Swiss servicemen and women, who are armed for self-protection, are currently performing a wide range of tasks for KFOR.
+For more than two decades since the end of the Kosovo war in 1999, the Swiss Armed Forces' SWISSCOY contingent has been engaged in the peacekeeping mission of the UN-mandated Kosovo Force (KFOR)in Kosovo, which declared its independence in 2008.
+Up to 165 Swiss servicemen and women, who are armed for self-protection, are currently performing a wide range of tasks for KFOR.
 This makes SWISSCOY Switzerland's biggest deployment in personnel and logistical terms to date.
 The Swiss nationals serving in the SWISSCOY mission perform a wide range of tasks throughout Kosovo, including monitoring and logistics operations and providing medical care for KFOR troops and the multinational military police force.
 SWISSCOY also has an explosive ordnance disposal team that defuses and removes unexploded ordnance.
 In addition, the Swiss Air Force has made an air transport unit with two helicopters available to KFOR.

 Bosnia and Herzegovina: EUFOR Althea

 Switzerland has also participated in the European Union Force Althea (EUFOR Althea) in Bosnia and Herzegovina since 2004.
-Sixteen Swiss officers and non-commissioned officers are deployed in monitoring and liaison teams in Mostar and Trebinje.
-These officers report to EUFOR and maintain good relations with the local community, the authorities and with international organisations active in the two cities.
-As is the case in Kosovo, the work carried out by the Swiss officers enables them to keep a finger on the pulse of the local population and to identify potential conflict early on.
+Sixteen Swiss servicemen and women are currently deployed in monitoring and liaison teams in Mostar and Trebinje.
+They report to EUFOR and maintain good relations with the local community, the authorities and with international organisations active in the two cities.
+As is the case in Kosovo, the work carried out by Swiss servicemen and women enables them to keep a finger on the pulse of the local population and to identify potential conflict early on.
 In addition, four staff officers are deployed at headquarters in Sarajevo to carry out coordination and administrative tasks.

 Blue Helmets and staff officers on mission for peace